-Fifteen of our SBC Evangelist leaders met in March for Evangelism Summit '18 in Jackson, Tennessee, to pray, discuss, and strategize on ways to increase awareness and promote the Office and Work of the Evangelist within the Southern Baptist Convention.
+Fifteen of our SBC Evangelist leaders met in March of 2018 for Evangelism Summit '18 in Jackson, Tennessee, to pray, discuss, and strategize on ways to increase awareness and promote the Office and Work of the Evangelist within the Southern Baptist Convention.

 "Southern Baptist Evangelists stand ready to assist, support, and serve every pastor and church in the Southern Baptist Convention by helping in evangelistic outreach programs and training their people in personal evangelism techniques.
 Evangelists and pastors can work together to reach their communities with the Good News of Christ.

 "Over 200 million people in America and over 5 billion people internationally have not heard a clear, uncompromising presentation of the Good News of Christ," Stockwell said, "and have not repented, turned and trusted Jesus Christ as Lord and Savior.
 Despite these sobering facts, we are living in the greatest days of harvest in history.
 Missiologists tell us that more people are coming to Christ worldwide in this generation by far than ever in history.